- Incredibly compact and convenient to carry around

 Why buy the DJI Mavic Air?

-The DJI Mavic Air is the new consumer drone to beat, packing in incredible portability and fantastic image quality.
+The DJI Mavic Air is still the consumer drone to beat, packing in incredible portability and fantastic image quality.